Frequently Asked Questions About Therapy At Montgomery County Counseling Center

 Q: Do you accept insurance for counseling?

 A: Unfortunately no. This practice is fee-for-service.
 This means we are not in-network with any insurance provider.
 However, clients can receive monthly receipts upon request if you wish to file claims for reimbursement.
 We advise that you call your insurance provider to ask about your “out of network reimbursement rates for psychotherapy” prior to booking.
-Some may also be eligible for a “Single Case Agreement”.
+Some clients may also be eligible for a “Single Case Agreement”.
 You should also ask your insurance about that option!

-Kaiser-carriers are highly likely to receive out of network coverage if your primary care provider writes a referral for mental health services.
+- Kaiser-carriers are highly likely to receive out of network coverage if your primary care provider writes a referral for mental health services.

-Many of our therapists are certified-out-of-network providers with Tricare
+- Many of our therapists are certified out-of-network providers with Tricare.

 Q: How much does a session cost?

-A: Sessions range from $170-$210 depending on the clinician you work with.
 We also have clinical interns who are therapists-in-training (and under direct supervision).
-They are able to see clients at a significantly reduced rate of $50-90.
-Intern sessions are not eligible for insurance reimbursement.
+They are able to see clients at a significantly reduced rate of $20-70 per session.
+Services provided by clinical interns are not eligible for insurance reimbursement.

 According to the Federal No Surprises Act of 2022, you have a right to receive a Good Faith Estimate for how much your medical care will cost.

-Q: Do you do online therapy?
+Q: Do you offer online therapy?

 Q: How long will counseling take?